Written by Peter CarterMarch 15, 2017

-On final inspection both sets of buyers found that they had not received a full set of shutters.
+On final inspection, both sets of buyers found that they had not received a full set of shutters.

 David Hillyard, acting commissioner for consumer protection said the failure to shed light on changes to the balcony shutter plans was unacceptable.

-“Buying an apartment is one of the biggest purchases a consumer will make and when it’s a yet-to-be-completed development, a lot of trust is placed in the agent selling off-the-plan or from a display home,” he said.
+“Buying an apartment is one of the biggest purchases a consumer will make and when it’s a yet-to-be-completed development, a lot of trusts is placed in the agent selling off-the-plan or from a display home,” he said.